The Bachelorette (American TV series): Plot

 All of the rules are adapted from the rules of its parent show, The Bachelor.
 As the name implies, it is essentially a gender-swapped version of The Bachelor: the series revolves around a single bachelorette, usually a former contestant from a recent Bachelor season, and a pool of romantic interests (typically 25, though sometimes more) which could include a potential husband for the bachelorette.
 The show starts with the bachelorette standing in front of the mansion and greeting each male contestant individually, as they make an entrance to the bachelorette.
 After each rose ceremony, at least one contestant does not receive a rose and goes home; therefore, the pool of contenders gets smaller, and eventually leaves the bachelorette to decide between two contestants in the final rose ceremony.

 For the final selection, one of two male suitors proposes to the bachelorette.
-Unlike its parent show, all sixteen seasons of The Bachelorette have ended with a proposal which the bachelorette either accepted or declined.
-The series has resulted in five marriages to date: Trista Rehn's to Ryan Sutter, Ashley Hebert's to JP Rosenbaum, Desiree Hartsock's to Chris Siegfried, Rachel Lindsay’s to Bryan Abasolo, and JoJo Fletcher's to Jordan Rodgers.
+Unlike its parent show, the first sixteen seasons of The Bachelorette have ended with a proposal which the bachelorette either accepted or declined.
+The series has resulted in five marriages to date: Trista Rehn's to Ryan Sutter, Ashley Hebert's to JP Rosenbaum, Desiree Hartsock's to Chris Siegfried, Rachel Lindsay's to Bryan Abasolo, and JoJo Fletcher's to Jordan Rodgers.
 The first two weddings were broadcast on ABC.
-Season 16 was the only season did not hold an After the Final Rose special due to circumstances over the COVID-19 pandemic and Christmas holiday.
+Season 16 was the only season that did not hold an After the Final Rose special due to circumstances over the COVID-19 pandemic and Christmas holiday.

 Casting

 Season 11 was the first season to feature a twist in casting.
-Since producers could not decide between The Bachelor Season 19 contenders Kaitlyn Bristowe and Britt Nilsson, the 25 men participating had to decide which bachelorette would make the best wife.
-In the end, more men voted for Kaitlyn and Britt was sent home on the first night.
+Since producers could not unanimously decide between The Bachelor Season 19 contenders Kaitlyn Bristowe and Britt Nilsson, the 25 men participating had to decide which bachelorette would make the best wife.
+In the end, more men voted for Kaitlyn, and Britt was sent home on the first night.

 Season 13 was the first season to have an African-American contestant, Rachel Lindsay, as the lead in the entire Bachelor franchise.
 Season 16 was the first season to feature two bachelorettes.
 Clare Crawley was initially cast, but left the show after becoming engaged to contestant Dale Moss.
 Tayshia Adams was then brought in to complete the season.

 In March 2021, after host Chris Harrison announced he was "stepping away" from the franchise, former Bachelorettes Tayshia Adams and Kaitlyn Bristowe were announced as co-hosts for season 17.
 In June 2021, a day after the season 17 premiere, Harrison announced he was leaving the franchise altogether.

 Season 19 was the third season to feature two Bachelorettes, Gabby Windey and Rachel Recchia; however, it was the first season to feature both leads for the entire season.

+Season 21 is the first season to have an Asian-American contestant, Jenn Tran, as the lead in the entire Bachelor franchise history.